Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 2: Calculate the average of a field
+Example 2: Calculating the average of a field

 The query returns the following results: